Winter in Algonquin Park

 Highway 60 Traffic Cameras

+Highway 60 is open year-round and is plowed, salted, and sanded by the Ministry of Transportation.
 For road conditions, see Highway 60 traffic cameras offering recent images of road conditions in Algonquin Park or consult the Ontario 511 webpage.

 Plowed Areas Along Highway 60

 As snow accumulates and is not plowed by Ontario Parks, some park facilities become impassible and thus close to vehicular traffic.
 The snowplowing list below contains plowed and unplowed areas along Highway 60 from west to east as of February 7, 2024.
-Please check back for more winter 2023/2024 updates as winter's snow deepens.
+Please check back for winter 2024/2025 updates as winter's snow deepens.

 Algonquin Park Winter Visitor Guide